roman-milk/roman-milk.github.io/janes-story-1.md

+===

- ****** Jane's Story ****** bydawn1958© "Whenever I'm with you, I feel good," Josh whispered.
+"Whenever I'm with you, I feel good," Josh whispered.
 Jane remained still and stared straight ahead, but her eyes may as well have been closed.
 His lips were against her ear and his voice was merely a faint whisper.
 "I've never felt this way... about anyone!"

  "No!
 Dear gawd, no. I'm not that kind of woman...
 I'm married," she moaned.
 "It's my fault for leading you on.
 I should never have done that."